rezacsedu/cash_liquidity_forecasting/README.md

 <div align="justify">

 ### Forecasting with standard libraries in Python in small data settings
 For small to medium-sized datasets, standard Python libraries may be sufficient and easier to use due to their specialized time series functions.
-They're worth exploring and experimenting with because naturally specialised, well-maintained, and based on scientific studies.
+They're worth exploring and experimenting with because specialised, well-maintained, and based on scientific studies.

 ### Forecasting using PySpark's regression algorithms
-PySpark's regression models such as random forest and gradient-boosted trees can be used for time series forecasting, albeit they are really not specialized to do so.
+PySpark's regression models such as random forest and gradient-boosted trees can be used for time series forecasting, albeit they are not the best option.
 A workaround could be: i) either compute or re-engineer features that capture time series characteristics, e.g. [lag features, rolling windows](https://medium.com/analytics-vidhya/time-series-forecasting-using-spark-ml-part-2-31506514c643) and use them in these models, ii) implement specialised algorithms in PySpark like Prophet.
 </div>

 ### Forecasting at scale with PySpark's pandas_udf